 Life Skills Training Programs for Troubled Young Adults in New York

-Life skills training programs are focused on helping struggling young adults between the ages of 18 to 25 who are experiencing self-defeating issues which are preventing them from successfully transitioning into adulthood.
-Comprehensive in-depth programs offer many opportunities for successful behavioral treatment and prepares youthful men and women to make critical life decisions.
-Parents, if you have an adult child from New York who is struggling to launch, call At The Crossroads at 866-439-0354.
+The top Life skills training programs in New York typically focus on helping struggling young adults between the ages of 18 to 25.
+These young people are experiencing self-defeating behaviors that are preventing them from successfully transitioning into adulthood.
+Comprehensive, in-depth programs, like At The Crossroads, offer life skill training designed to prepare young adult men and women to make positive life decisions.
+Parents, if you have an adult child from New York who is struggling to launch, call At The Crossroads (ATC) at 866-439-0354.
 Our job is to coach you regarding your next step.